21 Sep Exercising after Breast Reduction

 1. Breathing Exercises

 Breathing exercises are an excellent starting point in your post-surgery exercise journey.
-They offer numerous benefits, all while posing minimal risk of strain on your surgical site.
+They have numerous advantages, all while posing little to no strain on your surgical site.

-- Relaxation: Simple breathing techniques can relax your muscles, helping to reduce post-surgical tension and stress
+- Relaxation: Breathing techniques can relax your muscles, helping to reduce post-surgical tension and stress.

-- Improved Circulation: Deep breathing can improve your blood circulation, which is essential for healing
+- Increased Circulation: Deep breathing can help increase your blood circulation, which is essential for healing.

-- Lung Capacity: These exercises can also help enhance your lung capacity, making future exercises easier and more efficient
+- Lung Capacity: These exercises can also help increase your lung capacity, making future exercises easier and more efficient.

 How to Perform Breathing Exercises: